 The Federal Direct loan(s) awarded to you may be subsidized and/or unsubsidized, as described below:

 A SUBSIDIZED Federal Direct loan is awarded on the basis of financial need.
-Interest will begin accruing at the time you graduate, withdraw from school, or are no longer enrolled at least half-time.
-The interest rate for loans disbursed after July 1, 2013 is 3.86%.
+Interest (4.66% for 2014-2015) will begin accruing at the time you graduate, withdraw from school, or are no longer enrolled at least half-time.

 Please note the following eligibility requirements must be met in order to be awarded Federal Direct Loans: